Generalization of Kirchhoff reflectivity to go beyond modelling and inversion of first-order reflection data -- A review of the theory: Abstract

 \section{Abstract}

-We emphasize in a novel way the connections and differences between Kirchhoff and Born modelling.
-We show how they lead to similar expressions, and derive a general expression for the conversion of a velocity model perturbation into a reflectivity through the ``generalized reflectivity" concept.
-This allows the modelling of first-order effects within the Kirchhoff scheme that go beyond first-order reflections (for example first-order diffractions).
-Also, we clarify some aspects related to Kirchhoff modelling, in the context of possibly non-smooth propagating media (introducing travel-time branches or multipathing) and the linearity approximation on reflectors.
+We remind and emphasize the connections and differences between Kirchhoff and Born modelling.
+We discuss how they lead to a general expression for the conversion of a velocity model perturbation into a reflectivity through the ``generalized reflectivity" concept.
+We seize the opportunity to clarify some aspects related to possibly non-smooth propagating media and the linearity approximation on reflectors.

-The scheme we develop offers opportunities within the framework of Kirchhoff inversion, i.e. for the interpretation of seismic-migrated images: generalized reflectivity gives a basis to interpret more information than only that associated with first-order reflections (for instance the amplitudes of first-order diffractors).
-Also the scheme offers opportunities for full-waveform inversion (FWI) approaches that include a reflectivity, showing how to rigorously convert the reflectivity into a velocity perturbation.
+The generalized reflectivity offers opportunities: \begin{itemize} \item On FWI approaches that include a reflectivity or least squares migration approaches that can be based on Kirchhoff or Born modelling: to rigorously convert the reflectivity into a velocity perturbation. \item In the framework of traditional Kirchhoff modelling scheme: to model first-order effects that go beyond first-order reflections (like first-order diffractions). \item In the framework of traditional Kirchhoff inversion or true amplitude migration, i.e. for the interpretation of seismic-migrated images: to give a basis to interpret by AVA (amplitude versus angle) more information than the amplitudes associated to first-order reflections, for instance the amplitudes of first-order diffractors.
+Also, it would theoretically allow us to go beyond AVA analysis, inverting for the whole seismic image amplitude information (not only amplitude information at peaks) to recover the related velocity model perturbation.
+This is discussed formally in this article. \end{itemize}